karolkadlubowski/EntityFramework-WindowsForms-Currency-Rate-Applet/README.md

 # EntityFramework-WindowsForms-Currency-Rate-Applet
-An applet to storage data of currency rates.
+An applet to store data of currency rates.

 You should launch the program from Visual Studio.
 Configure your connection to the database in App.config.